wlonk/arcadia/rules/the_gm.rst

 be passed over to the GM to play, unless their player wishes to continue playing them as a dangerous and amoral *thing* with a limited lifespan.

-They keep as many :index:`passion tokens` as they had at the moment they transformed, plus any spent on the spell that they were in the midst of casting, if any.
+They keep as many :index:`passion tokens <passion tokens>` as they had at the moment they transformed, plus any spent on the spell that they were in the midst of casting, if any.
 Once these tokens are spent, the fetch's flame gutters out.